-Homebuyer Assistance is a direct subsidy to the homebuyer to cover downpayment and/or closing costs.
-New construction projects must provide a minimum of one thousand dollars (\$1000) as NAHTF funded homebuyer assistance.
+NAHTF Homebuyer Assistance is a direct subsidy to the homebuyer to cover downpayment and/or closing costs.
+New construction projects must provide a minimum of one thousand dollars (\$1,000) as NAHTF funded Homebuyer Assistance and may not exceed 20% of a unit's sale price.